mkallipo/affiliation-matching/README.md

 - `crossref.py`, `pubmed.py`, `datacite.py` are python scripts, designed to meet the unique needs of the corresponding data source.

-- `main_functions.py` contains the main algorithm.
+- `affro.py` contains the main algorithm.

 - `dictionaries/dix_acad.pkl`: This file is a pickled dictionary with keys legalnames and alternativenames of organizations in the ROR database.
 The corresponding values are the ROR ids associated with each organization.

 - `dictionaries/dix_mult`, `dictionaries/dix_city`, `dictionaries/dix_country`: three more pickled dictionary with keys legalnames and alternativenames of organizations in the ROR database, necessary in the case where different organizations share the same name.

+- `dictionaries/categ_dicts.pkl`: the strings to be used as keywords.
+They are divided in the categories "Univ/Inst", "Laboratory", "Hospital", "Company", "Museum", "Government" "Foundation", "Specific", and "Rest".

 - `requirements.txt`.